greymd/teip/README.md

 ## What command can be used?

-As explained, `teip` replaces tokens on a row-by-row basis.
+As explained, `teip` replaces chunks on a row-by-row basis.
 Therefore, a targeted command must follow the below rule.

 * **A targeted command must print a single line of result for each line of input.**